Early pregnancy scans after a miscarriage

 Can I pay for a private scan?

 Some people pay to have scans through private healthcare, but this can be expensive.
+There are also independent baby scanning services that offer ultrasound scans.

 If you have any miscarriage symptoms